GeoDS/COVID19USFlows/README.md

 Data provided in this repository are separated into two folders <em>daily_flows</em> and <em>weekly_flows</em> to store daily flow data and weekly flow data.
 The two folders are organized according to the geographic scale, where <em>ct2ct</em> indicates flows between census tract to census tract, <em>county2county</em> refers to flows between county to county, and <em>state2state</em> contains flow data originate from one state to others.
-All files are stored in a csv format, which has been widely used for storing, transferring, and sharing data in the field of data science.
+All files are stored in a csv format, which has been widely used for storing, transferring, and sharing data in multiple domains.
 File names are formatted as <em>{data_type} \_ {spatial_scale}\_ {date}.csv</em>, e.g. <em>weekly_county2county_2020_03_02.csv</em> and <em>daily_state2state_2020_04_19.csv</em>.
 Specifically, for weekly flow data, the dates in file name refers to the date of the Monday in that week but summarize all mobility flows in that week from Monday to Sunday.
 Since the file size of flow data at census tract level exceeds the GitHub disk limit, each flow data file is split into 20 files, e.g. <em>weekly_ct2ct_2020_03_02_01.csv</em>.